sherzberg/quicksync/README.rst

 ----------------

 This is a simple command line application that aids in syncing folders using rsync.
 The input is a file that contains the folders to sync.
+Folders must be mounted locally.
+The current testing environment syncs local folders to smb mounted shares.

-Can be setup to run with cron.
+Can (should?) be setup to run with cron.

 Requirements
 ============

-quicksync is testing with (may work with other versions):
+quicksync is tested with (may work with other versions):

 * Python 2.7.3
 * rsync 3.0.9